asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 	legendPosition = 0, gridlines.major = FALSE, gridlines.minor = FALSE)

 # save it
+# you can't view it on the server, but use sftp or WinSCP/FileZilla to download and view
 ggsave("volcano.pdf")

 # don't close R!
 ```

 <p align="justify">
+You now have a volcano plot - the hallmark of an RNAseq experiment!
+In a volcano you plot log2 of the fold change (x axis) against the -log10 of the significance value (y axis).
+These two log transformations are really important for actually understanding the data.<br/><br/>
+We use log2FC so that up and down changes are symmetrical around zero.
+If your expression goes from 10 to 20, this is a fold change of 2, but if you go from 10 to 5 this is a fold change of 0.5.
+Whilst the fold change should be symmetrical, 0.5 is closer to 1 than 1 is to 2.
+This makes your plots wonky, and makes the up changes seem more important.
+If you do a log2 transform, a fold change of 1 (i.e. no change) gives a log2FC of 0. log2 of 0.5 is equal to -1 and log2 of 2 is equal to 1.
+Now we have a symmetrical plot.<br/><br/>
+We want to have small p/q values to give us confidence differences between conditions are not just due to chance.
+But, we want these important points to be highlighted at the top of our graph.
+If we plotted fold change against p or q values, all the important stuff would be on or very near the x axis (squished at the bottom) and all the non-significant stuff would be at the top.
+So, we do -log10 of the stat test value, and this puts the rubbish at the bottom and the (hopefully) interesting genes at the top.<br/><br/>
+One important note.
+We did include a +1 transformation when calculating fold change to get rid of seemingly huge changes between decimals (the fold change between 0.000005 and 0.0001 is huge!) but some of your most significant changes may come from very low expression.
+Is the biologically meaningful?
+Think about times when genes with low expression can still be incredibly important for cell function.<br/><br/>
+Now, our comparison doesn't have that many massively significant changes.
+One step is to go through the genes which have changed and try and see patterns - do they make sense?
+A more powerful and unbiased technique is to use gene set enrichment analysis (GSEA).
+Instead of just focusing on significant changes, GSEA looks for patterns in the dataset as a whole.
+We'll do this now.
 <br/>
 </p>